Ilya-Meer/Ilya-Meer/content/blog/add-a-dark-theme-to-any-site/index.md

 ## Optimizing

 Things are looking pretty good.
-Most simple blog sites will succumb to our bookmarklet.
+Most simple blog sites will succumb to the awesome power of our bookmarklet.
 Yet, strangely enough, Medium, of all platforms, doesn't afford a dark mode for those browsing the desktop version of the site.
-This seems like one case we would want to handle, but our current code only affects the text colour, not the background colour.
+This seems like one case we would want to handle, but if we venture over to Medium, we'll see that our current code only affects the text colour, not the background colour.

-As I alluded earlier, in the case of Medium, the white background is not the `body` tag, but another div, `<div class="n p">`.
-There are many of these divs on the page, it turns out.
+As I alluded earlier, in the case of Medium, the white background is not part of the `body` tag, but another div, `<div class="n p">`.
+There are many elements of with these class names on the page, it turns out.
+So a single call to `document.querySelector` won't hack it.

-So we could add another loop...
+To solve this, we could add another loop...

 ```javascript
 document